Etiquette for Kids: Gifts

 All the adults in the room knew this was not what you’re supposed to say.
 As his mom, I know he’s a VERY black and white thinker.
 I heard the confusion in his voice.
 I saw the questioning in his eyes.
 I knew he wasn’t trying to be rude or ungrateful; he was genuinely confused, thinking there was a mistake, trying to think back through the bits of conversations that led to this mistake.
 I had failed him because I hadn’t prepared him for this.

 Our younger son’s faux pas was a result of me failing to teach these gift giving skills due to covid.
 The last time he attended a gift-giving gathering he was THREE.
 He simply doesn’t have the context, memories, or exposure, and since it was just us five in lockdown, I hadn’t practiced them with him.
-(Can you tell we did a lot of minimizing and donating over the past 2 years?)

 I share these stories to remind you that you can start from zero.
 Good manners for kids are always possible.